KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

     }

-It is also possible to interact with the other cockpit widgets, to do so it's possible to use the **clickManager**:
+Interactionx with the other widgets is also possible just by using the **clickManager**:

 .. code-block:: javaScript
    :linenos:

     datastore.clickManager(columnName, columnValue);

-This method can be added everywhere the code is managing a click event, and will notify Knowage about the interaction.
+This method can be added everywhere the code manages a click event and will notify Knowage about the interaction.
 The default case (if no cross-navigation or preview-navigation is set) will throw a selection filter with the dataset column name and column value set in the method.
-If a cross-navigation or a preview has been set in the cross tab, those will have priority on the selection and will trigger the specified interaction.
+Any enabling of cross-navigations or previews will have priority on the selection and will trigger the specified interaction.
 The dynamic values used will be the ones set in the method arguments.

 .. warning::
     **Whitelist**